Return to Lines in the Sand (Opener)

 He conjured a faint energy wave from his gauntlet, and something streaked the spherical aura with purple.
 “It’s gonna take me a bit.”

 She rolled her shoulders and cracked her neck.
-“Look, not to be too much the musclehead here, but I bet I could punch through that.”
+“Look, not to be too much the musclehead here, but I bet I could punch through it a lot faster than you can break the secret code or whatever.”

 He nodded.
 “Yeah, I bet you could, and it might bring this whole cavern down on us.”
 His voice took on a know-it-all tone which made his face seem even more punchable than usual.
 “So let’s keep that as Plan B.”

 She leaned over and peered at the grooves carved in the sides of the column.
 She had an intuitive hunch that there was some sort of mechanism inside.
 Like it could rotate, unlock.
 “Hey, Princess.
 Take a look over here.
+So I’m no archaeologist, but I’m a pretty good engineer, and this looks like it’s meant to turn and lift.
 Maybe it’s got some kinda—”

 The hairs on the back of her neck stood up.
 She heard a very familiar pop-swoosh sound, and barely had time to turn and step in front of Ezreal before a Noxian knife that would have skewered her dainty pal glanced off her chestplate.